Here are some helpful hints about how to diversify your theory job search pool:

 - The SMT Committee on the Status of Women hosts a Facebook page

-- The SMT Committee on Diversity hosts a Facebook page
+- The SMT Committee on Race and Ethnicity hosts a Facebook page

 - The International Alliance for Women in Music hosts a Facebook page